Design Goals

 Findings:

-• Error handling was weak — users often abandoned the setup when pairing failed.
+• Error handling was weak — users often abandoned the setup when pairing failed or contacted support.

-• System feedback was unclear (“Success” messages appeared even when the connection wasn’t established).
+• System feedback was unclear as generic error messages appeared even when the connection wasn’t established.

-• Navigation between modules (Config, Fleet, Outcomes) lacked hierarchy or a clear mental model.
+• Navigation between modules (Device Configuration, Asset Management, Compliance Data) lacked hierarchy or a clear mental model.

-These observations directly informed the guided onboarding, progressive setup indicators, and AI-driven contextual help in EWAS.
+These observations directly informed the guided onboarding, progressive setup indicators, and AI-driven contextual help.

 Translating Insights into Design Improvements